 - Support for global interoperability: Canada is joining numerous countries around the world in adopting ISO 20022 to facilitate cross-border payments, which will also support global competitiveness for Canadian businesses.

-- Efficiencies in managing/supporting multiple payments standards: ISO 20022 allows the financial services industry in Canada to consolidate the current LVTS, AFT and EDI payment standards into a single, global standard.
-This will reduce the cost and effort associated with supporting multiple standards, support innovation, and enable third-party service providers and payments system users to receive and generate both payment and remittance data in a single message.
+- Efficiencies in managing/supporting multiple payments standards: ISO 20022 allows the financial services industry in Canada to consolidate the current Large Value Transfer System for high-value payments (soon to be Lynx), Automated Funds Transfer (AFT) and EDI payment standards into a single, global standard.
+This will reduce the cost and effort associated with supporting multiple standards, support innovation, and enable third-party service providers and payment system users to receive and generate both payment and remittance data in a single message.